 - Signal to short = regular divergence in tops.
 Price makes higher high but oscillator makes lower high.
 Underlying weakness, possible exhaustion at the end of a bull trend.

 - Signal to long = regular divergence in bottoms.
 Price makes lower low but oscillator makes higher low.
 Underlying strength, possible bottoming in progress.

 Hidden Divergence is a divergence that follows the trend.
 Hidden divs show the market is inclined to continue the current trend.

 - Signal to short = hidden divergence in tops.
 Price makes lower highs but oscillator makes higher highs.
 Tends to be found on lower highs in a downtrend.

 - Signal to long = hidden divergence in bottoms.
 Price makes higher low but oscillator makes lower low.
 Tends to be found during continuation pauses in an uptrend.

 Exaggerated Divergence is only different in that price makes double top or double bottom rather than new high or new low.

-Divergences only show there is a level for possible entry
+Divergences only show a level where to wait for entry signal

 The logic behind divergences is that sometimes the indicators shows hidden tendencies of the market (strength or weakness) that might not be visible from the price action yet.